-Faculty/staff complete a Professional Behavior Deficiency Form (PBDF) in collaboration with the Director of Nursing Student Success, Director of Health Science Lab, or the Director of Clinical Affairs in consultation with the Associate Dean.
+Faculty/staff must complete a Professional Behavior Deficiency Form (PBDF) in collaboration with the respective SON leadership representative:

+- Theory setting: Assistant Dean - Lab setting: Director of Health Science Lab, in consultation with the Assistant Dean - Clinical setting: Director of Clinical Affairs, in consultation with the Assistant Dean

 If at that time there is agreement that a breach of professional behavior did occur,

 - Faculty/staff along with the SoN leadership representative(s) will meet with the student to discuss the unprofessional behavior within 3 business days of becoming aware of the incident and deliver the PBDF of the incident.
 Professional behavior at the meeting is expected. - A student has the right to submit written documentation regarding their interpretation and perception of the incident.
-Written documentation will be part of the student's PBDF documentation. - A student may choose to consult with and attend the meeting with a neutral thirdparty within the School of Nursing, for example, the student's faculty advisor. - Student's failure to meet within 3 business days will result in student's inability to continue attending class, lab, and/or clinical until after the meeting has occurred. - Demonstration of unprofessional behavior during the meeting may result in possible dismissal from the program. - Faculty/staff, in collaboration with the SoN leadership representative(s), will provide a copy of the fully executed PBDF to the student, to the student's advisor, and to the SoN Dean or designee.
-If the occurrence is in the clinical/lab setting as opposed to the theory setting, the theory instructor of record will be notified that a Professional Behavior Deficiency has been identified, that the remediation process is in progress, and notified also upon process completion.
-The likelihood of dismissal increases should a student be found to demonstrate a subsequent deficiency in professional behavior resulting in a second occurrence at any time through program completion.
+Written documentation will be part of the student's PBDF documentation. - A student may choose to consult with and attend the meeting with a neutral thirdparty within the School of Nursing, for example, the student's faculty advisor. - Student's failure to meet within 3 business days will result in student's inability to continue attending class, lab, and/or clinical until after the meeting has occurred - Demonstration of unprofessional behavior during the meeting may result in dismissal from the program. - The SoN leadership representative will provide a copy of the fully executed PBDF to the student, the faculty/staff involved, the student's advisor, and to the Assistant Dean or designee.
+If the occurrence is in the clinical/lab setting as opposed to the theory setting, the theory instructor of record will be notified that a Professional Behavior Deficiency has been identified, that the remediation process is in progress, and notified also upon process completion. - A professional behavior deficiency may result in dismissal from the SoN as per the Dean's discretion.
+Notification of dismissal because of professional behavior deficiency will be made via official university communication.
+The likelihood of dismissal increases should a student be found to demonstrate a subsequent deficiency in professional behavior resulting in a subsequent occurrence at any time through program completion. - The student will follow the remediation process as outlined below.